bunkerity/bunkerweb/docs/special_folders.md

 ## Plugins

 This special folder is the placeholder for the plugins loaded by bunkerized-nginx.
-See the [plugin section](#TODO) for more information.
+See the [plugins section](https://bunkerized-nginx.readthedocs.io/en/latest/plugins.html) for more information.

 Location (container) : `/plugins`
 Location (Linux) : `/opt/bunkerized-nginx/plugins`